damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-To understand how to use this helper in practice, below is an example of its use in move method of Messenger object (scripts/objects/Messenger.js):
+To understand how to use this helper in practice, below is an example of its use in move method of Messenger object:

 ```
+//scripts/objects/Messenger.js file:

     setPropsFn({
       objs: [
         {